When spring is sprung, the grass is liz – I wonder where the mower is!

 Reseed is the key

-And if your lawn isn’t looking its best with bare patches, patchy, uneven growth and very thin areas of grass, then there’s a solution to that too.
+After this winter and last year’s Mediterranean summer, many lawns are struggling with bare patches, patchy, uneven growth and very thin areas of grass.
 All three can be cured with a simple application of fresh grass seed.
-You can reseed bare areas and overcome thin and patchy growth by something called overseeding.
+You can reseed bare areas and overcome think and patchy growth by something called overseeding.
 Simply scatter grass seed over the whole lawn at the rate of 15-25g per sq m (½-¾oz per sq yard), work it into the soil with the back of a rake or similar and water it in.
 Apart from regular care, this is the secret weapon used by greenkeepers and groundspeople to produce quality greens and pitches.
 Richard’s Premium Triple Use Grass Seed is perfect for starting a new lawn from scratch, reseeding bare patches and overseeding tired lawns.

-How do I keep my lawn looking green without all the hard work?
-How about letting the grass grow and convert your lawn into a wildflower meadow?
-Not only does it involve less, regular work (it isn’t totally work free), you’ll be able to enjoy all those delightful wildflowers – and the local wildlife will love you forever.
+If all this sounds like hard work, then how about letting the grass grow and convert your lawn into a wildflower meadow?
+Not only does it involve less, regular work (it isn’t work free), you’ll be able to enjoy all those delightful wildflowers – and the local wildlife will love you forever.